Example: Add a generic intelligence source to Splunk Enterprise Security

 Download the generic intelligence

 First, create a download configuration for the list.

-- Type a Name of
+- On the General tab, type a Name of

 - Deselect the check box for Is Threat Intelligence.